brice-allen/CSC3916_HW1/README.md

         * Click update link
         * Include your environment settings
         * Copy to clipboard
-    * Submit the URL to canvas with REPO CSC3916_HW1
+    * Submit the URL to canvas with the REPO CSC3916_HW1
     * Note: All tests should be testing against your Heroku endpoint
 ### Resources
 * [http://nodejs.org](http://nodejs.org)